SimGirn/FilterMags/README.md

 # FilterMags
-Calculate the filter magnitude for a spectra from SDSS.
+Calculate the filter magnitude for spectra from SDSS.